3. Computing with Language: Simple Statistics¶

 'watching']

-Notice how we have used two conditions: len(w) > 7 ensures that the words are longer than seven letters, and fdist5[w] > 7 ensures that these words occur more than seven times.
+ensures that these words occur more than seven times.
 At last we have managed to automatically identify the frequently-occurring content-bearing words of the text.
 It is a modest but important milestone: a tiny piece of code, processing tens of thousands of words, produces some informative output.

 3.3.
-Collocations and Bigrams
+Collocations and Bigrams¶

-A collocation is a sequence of words that occur together unusually often.
-Thus red wine is a collocation, whereas the wine is not.
-A characteristic of collocations is that they are resistant to substitution with words that have similar senses; for example, maroon wine sounds definitely odd.
+is not.
+A characteristic of collocations is that they are resistant to substitution with words that have similar senses; for example, maroon wine

 To get a handle on collocations, we start off by extracting from a text a list of word pairs, also known as bigrams.
-This is easily accomplished with the function bigrams():
+This is easily accomplished with the function bigrams()

 list(bigrams(['more', 'is', 'said', 'than', 'done']))